achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ----
 # Call to Action?

 - Discuss how these big questions require concerted efforts and coordination among many groups.
-Better to work as large teams than silos.
+Better to work as distributed and allied